 - Natural, unprocessed cocoa powder, full of antioxidants (want more reasons to eat chocolate for breakfast?)

 - 320 calories, 15 grams of sugar, and 15 grams of hunger-staving protein

 - 100% of the RDA of Vitamin A, 75% RDA Vitamin C, and 10% RDA calcium, and 25% RDA iron

 And if that’s not enough to convince you to blend up your own — a 16 ounce coffee house frappuccino costs about $4.50, where as this one costs about $1.
 However, although I like saving money, that’s the least important reason for me preferring my homemade version.

-So– give this a whirl, and let me know how your like it!
+So– give this a whirl, and let me knw how your like it!

-- 2 cups of fresh spinach, or 3 frozen spinach cubes
+- 2 cups fresh spinach or 3 frozen spinach cubes

-- 10 g unsweetened natural whey protein isolate
+- 10 grams unsweetened natural whey protein isolate

-- 2 teaspoons natural unsweetened cocoa powder (I love raw cocoa- but use 3 teaspoons of that)
+- 2 teaspoon natural unsweetened cocoa powder I love raw cocoa - but use 3 teaspoons of that

 - 1 teaspoon instant coffee